 I go through all the numbers in my book and lay out that the positive job growth that we did have in the Obama years was all from either the direct or indirect implications of America's energy renaissance.

-And for Elizabeth Warren and Bernie Sanders and others to be running on a platform that they would undermine that, put them far to the left of the Obama Biden years, and it's something I'm very critical of them for.
+And for Elizabeth Warren and Bernie Sanders and others to be running on a platform that they would undermine that puts them far to the left of the Obama-Biden years.

 But Sean, you said something very important.

-You said, Can I imagine if they were to get away with that if they were to get rid of the oil and gas?
+You said, can I imagine if they were to get away with that, if they were to get rid of the oil and gas?

 All right.